 - The Explode Surface command is part of the RPS Modeling Toolbox

-- The command is located on the Modeling macros menu ribbon
+- The command is located on the Modeling Toolbox menu ribbon

 - The command is located in the Surface / Volumes menu group